-Occur during early to mid-spring, but can remain throughout the summer
+- Are seen during early to mid-spring, but can remain throughout the summer.

 Damage caused by nightcrawlers

 Nightcrawlers are beneficial to lawn health but can leave behind a waste product called castings.

 - They deposit castings at their burrow entrances forming cone-shaped mounds at the soil surface.

 - Mounds do not harm the turf but this lumpiness can be a nuisance to home lawns, athletic fields and golf courses.

 - Mounds are most common in early to mid-spring when nightcrawlers are first active.

 - In late spring and summer, when the weather becomes warmer, nightcrawlers move deeper into the soil and are not normally seen.

-You may see nightcrawlers moving away from the lawn when the lawns are overwatered or after a heavy rainfall.
+You may see nightcrawlers moving away from the lawn when the lawns are overwatered or after heavy rainfall.

 They become a nuisance when they are found in large numbers on sidewalks, driveways, patios, pools and other places where they are not wanted.

 How to manage nightcrawlers

 Nightcrawlers keep lawn and garden soil healthy and offer more benefits than problems.
 Control methods should be used only when needed.

 - Wash or sweep off nightcrawlers into the lawn, if you see larger numbers on sidewalks, driveways, etc.